War reparations: Invasion of Kuwait

 After the Gulf War, Iraq accepted United Nations Security Council Resolution 687, which declared Iraq's financial liability for damage caused in its invasion of Kuwait.
 The United Nations Compensation Commission (UNCC) was established, and US$350 billion in claims were filed by governments, corporations, and individuals.
 UNCC accepted and awarded compensations claims for $52.4 billion to approximately 1.5 million successful claimants; as of July 2019, $48.7 billion has been paid and only $3.7 billion was left to be paid to Kuwait on behalf of the Kuwait Petroleum Corporation.
 The UNCC says that its prioritization of claims by natural people, ahead of claims by governments and entities or corporations (legal persons), "marked a significant step in the evolution of international claims practice".
 Funds for these payments were to come from a 30% share of Iraq's oil revenues from the oil for food program.

 Invasion by the United States

 Certain groups in Iraq and the United States have campaigned for reparations by the United States for the devastation and health effects suffered by Iraqi citizens during the overthrow of Saddam Hussein in the Iraq War.
 However, there has been little international support.

+Iran

+During the 2025–2026 Iran–United States negotiations, the United States and Iran agreed to a memorandum of understanding that included US$300billion of funds to be provided by the United States and allies to be used for economic development and reconstruction.
+The United States government described program as "a conduit for private investment, not a reparations program".

+During the conflict, Iran effectively maintained sovereignty over the Strait of Hormuz, charging $2 million as transit fee.
+Iran's government justified the fees as reparations for the 2026 war.